Introduction

 What Clinks is doing

-This is the ninth year that Clinks has carried out research into how criminal justice voluntary organisations are faring.
-This report reflects the views of organisations in the sector and provides a snapshot of the 2021/22 financial year.
+This is the tenth year that Clinks has carried out research into how criminal justice voluntary organisations are faring.

 Influencing government